ejolly/pymer4/docs/index.rst

 Installation
 ------------
-Installation requires a working installation of *both* Python (currently not compatible with Python 3) and R installed.
+Requires a working installation of *both* Python (2.7 or 3.6) and R (>= 3.2.4).

+You will also need :code:`lme4` and :code:`lmerTest` R packages installed.

+This package will not install R or R packages for you!

-1. Method 1 - Install from github (Recommended)
+1. Method 1 - Install from github

 .. code-block:: python

     pip install git+https://github.com/ejolly/pymer4

-2. Method 2 - Install from PyPi (Not currently working)
+2. Method 2 - Install from PyPi

 .. code-block:: python